Building for Myself?

 My business and creative sides are fairly balanced today, but this wasn’t always the case.

-Fresh out of school, with too little professional experience, I talked my way into some roles of high responsibility.
+Fresh out of school, with too little professional experience I talked my way into high responsibility.
+I'd stay up nights learning from tutorials on how to do more than I currently could.
 I’m grateful for these adventures.
 They made me scrappy, however looking back I cringe.
-My mistakes were during that period were all too plentiful.
-I learned from them, but only to make the mistake of thinking that I was really smart again (again and again).
+My mistakes during that period were too plentiful.
+I still make mistakes, but hopefully repeat them less.

 This happened because I was too influenced by my own creative aspirations.
-I fell into the trap of building for myself, and for other creatives.
-My instinct told me that the more interesting I made the product/project, the better the company would do.
-That was not always the case, however.
-While it’s great to be creative, without a strong business impact in mind, I missed the opportunity to make a larger and more productive impact.
+I fell into the trap of building for myself and other "creatives" (aka. people in my bubble).
+My instinct told me that the more "creative" (the more interesting to people who think like me) I made whatever I was working on the better the company would do.
+Yes, I really thought that and I was wrong.
+I was preaching to the converted.

-As the years past, and I worked on honing my business/strategy sides, two surprising things happened; #1 I became a better creative because I was thinking strategically. #2 I started remembering that I'll never know everything, but can become one of the best at finding the people who have the answers I need.
+As the years past and I worked on my strategy side, two surprising things happened; #1 My creative became better. #2 I started remembering that I'll never know everything, but I know to look outside the bubble to find the answers.